TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

 .. image:: images/step_2.png

 5. Choose the Python file containing your customized feature list function.
-ASLM will load the specified feature list, making it available for use in your experiments and analyses.
+Navigate will load the specified feature list, making it available for use in your experiments and analyses.
 It will appear at the bottom of the `Features` menu.